 Changes to the Emacs Lisp Coding Conventions in Emacs 24.4

-and functions should be separated by two hyphens if the symbol is not meant to be used by other packages.
+The package descriptor and name of global variables, constants, and functions should be separated by two hyphens if the symbol is not meant to be used by other packages.

 Changes in Emacs 24.4 on Non-Free Operating Systems